morristai/morristai.github.io/content/posts/ssh_tunneling_summary/index.md

 ## Dynamic Port Forwarding

 Start a SOCKS proxy server on the SSH Server, and at the same time open `bind_address:port` on the Client to wait for the connection.
 When someone connects, transfer all the data to this SOCKS proxy server and start the corresponding connection request.
 Ordinary Port Forwarding can only forward one Port on one IP.
 When you have many IPs or many Ports that you want to forward, you can only open them one by one, which is very inconvenient.
 In contrast, Dynamic Port Forwarding can directly set up a proxy server.
-As long as the program you use supports the SOCKS protocol, you can forward it however you want through this proxy server.
+As long as the program you use supports the SOCKS protocol, you can forward it whenever you want through this proxy server.

 ```bash
 ssh -D [bind_address:]<port> <SSH Server>